First Day for Kindergarten Students

 A note from the Volunteer Coordinator

 We email a weekly bulletin each Friday afternoon.
-Bulletins are where we distribute information about school happenings, upcoming events, student opportunities, and more.
+The Bulletin is how we share information about school happenings, upcoming events, teacher requests, student opportunities, and more.
 Many of our fall events and activities will be starting soon and you'll be able to read all of the details here.
 Be sure to check the Friday Bulletin each week!

 or phone at 206-252-1730.
 Please feel free to share any questions, concerns or just stop by to say hello!